SUSE Linux Enterprise: History

-SLED 11, based on openSUSE 11.1, was released March 24, 2009.
+SLED 11, based on openSUSE 11.1, was released on 24 March 2009.
 It included an upgrade to GNOME and was the first release to ship KDE 4, with version 4.1.3.
 Several improvements were made to improve Microsoft Active Directory and Microsoft Exchange Server integration, and the Novell OpenOffice.org version was upgraded to version 3.0.
 SLED continued to include some proprietary components such as Adobe Flash, as well as open-source implementations of closed sourced plugins and runtimes such as Moonlight and Mono.

-Four service packs were released for SLED 11, with Service Pack 2 notably bringing BtrFS commercial support to the enterprise Linux market and including the snapper tool to manage BtrFS snapshots.
-The most current service pack, SP 4, was released July 17, 2015.
+Four service packs were released for SLED 11, with Service Pack 2 notably bringing Btrfs commercial support to the enterprise Linux market and including the snapper tool to manage Btrfs snapshots.
+The most current service pack, SP 4, was released on 17 July 2015.